vacationlabs/haskell-webapps/doc/docs/opaleye/basic-db-mapping.rst

     (Column (Nullable PGInt8)) -- ownerId
     (Column PGText) -- backofficeDomain

-.. seealso:: You'll need to do some special setup for this to work as described in :ref:`readonly_column`
+.. seealso:: You'll need to do some special setup for this to work as described in :ref:`readonly_columns`

 Wrapping-up
 -----------